RobinNagpal/fuel-token-track-docs/Contract.md

 The #[storage(write)] attribute indicates that a function requires write access to the storage.

+## Implementation of ABI
-Now that we've established the concept of ABI and storage, let's delve into the `mint_to_address` function within our Sway contract.
+Now that you've established the concept of ABI and storage, let's delve into the `mint_to_address` function within the Sway contract.

+### Minting functionality
 This function serves a specific purpose: it allows you to create brand new tokens and credit them directly to a designated address on the Fuel network.
 Here's a snippet of the mint_to_address function to illustrate its core components:

 ```